Surviving Winter was started by people who wanted to donate their Winter Fuel Payment to help others in Somerset less fortunate than themselves.

 One of our local partner organisations will visit an older person in need and make a grant to them face-to-face, which can be used to help them stay warm, active and healthy.

 Giving grants directly in this way means that not only does an older person receive a vital grant, but they are also put in touch with a local charity that can help them to stay connected during the winter months.
 For that reason, some of your donation will also be used for essential services, like Meals on Wheels or community transport schemes.
-This year we are working together with two of our partners, the Community Council for Somerset and Age UK Somerset, to make sure that these benefits extend well beyond an initial grant payment.
+This year we are working with our partners to make sure that these benefits extend well beyond an initial grant payment.
 That way we can reduce the isolation and loneliness that many older people feel in the winter months.

 The costs of running the Surviving Winter appeal are met entirely from your Gift Aid contributions, so you can be confident that your donation will reach those who need it the most.
 But for this reason we also ask you to please Gift Aid your donation if you are able to do so.
 Gift Aid can be added to donations made by cheque as well as those made over the telephone or online.